Investor brief · Confidential · 2026

 Hover or tap a vertical for detail

-Live · Colonial Near-term · Year 1 Year 2 Year 3 / Future
+Live · Design partner Near-term · Year 1 Year 2 Year 3 / Future

-Live · Colonial Private Lending Bank stmts · pro formas · rent rolls Loan approval / decline
+Live · Design partner Private Lending Bank stmts · pro formas · rent rolls Loan approval / decline

 Next · Year 1 Construction Lending Draw requests · inspection · budgets Draw approval